 But what happens when panting isn’t enough?
 A dog’s normal body temperature is 100-102 degrees Fahrenheit.
-It only takes a small two-degree spike in body temperature for a dog to suffer heatstroke.
+It only takes a small two-degree spike in body temperature for dogs to suffer heatstroke.

 What are the signs of heatstroke?

-Heatstroke can be fatal so recognising the warning signs is vital.
-If your dog is showing any of the following symptoms take action immediately;
+Heat stroke is dangerous and can be fatal, so recognizing the warning signs is vital.
+If your dog is showing any of the following symptoms, take action immediately;

 - Bright red and swollen tongue

 - Red or pale gums